Young Serbian Artist Adventures

 Sound: Yavor Krasimirov Minchev, Ilija Đorđević

 ‘’Hydra’’ is a performative investigation, with the mission to master the individual female voices in the public space and dig into their unspoken, using the voice as a discipline in the discourse of personal agency and authenticity.
-The digging aims to dramatize the individual voices into a collective one – a matriarchal monumnetof voices in resistance to the personal and political landscapes - a contemporary tale.
+The digging aims to dramatize the individual voices into a collective one – a matriarchal monument of voices in resistance to the personal and political landscapes - a contemporary tale.

-2023 ‘’Hydra’’ was awarded as a “Most Successful Artist and Work”︎︎︎ at the 14th International Biennale of Young Artists at the Museum of Contemporary Art, Skopje (MKD)
+2023 ‘’Hydra’’ was awarded as a “Most Successful Artist and Work”︎︎︎ at the 14th International Biennale of Young Artists at the Museum of Contemporary Art, Skopje (MKD) / Supported by the Frauenfonds and Diversitätfonds Weimar.

 Photos: KulturHaus, Leipzig (DE), Museum of Contemporary Art Skopje (MKD